Bricktricker/McMap/README.md

 5. Run the ```loadTexture.py PATH_TO_UNPACKED_MINECRAFT_JAR``` to update the colors.json file

 You can also modify the specialBlocks.csv file to preset certain colors for special textures.

+## Compatibility
+This software is able to render all minecraft saves, which are in the anvil file format (MC >= 1.2.1), but maybe not all blocks will be rendered correctly.
+I recommend to update your minecraft save to minecraft version 1.13.1 to ensure optimal rendering.